galeone/igor/README.md

 __Warning__: calling `Select` using parameters without type is allowed only if the stored procedure on the DBMS define the type.

-Eg: if we have a function on postresql that accepts two parameters like
+Eg: if we have a function on PostgreSQL that accepts two parameters like
 ```pgsql
 login(_username text, _pass text, OUT ret boolean) RETURNS boolean
 ```